And, How My Old Job Makes Me the Vermont Senior Photographer for You

-How do you pick a senior photographer?
+How do you pick a Vermont senior photographer?
 Find someone whose art resonates with you.
 Find someone who will photograph the beauty that is YOU — just as you are now.

 I love working with teens!
 I can’t wait to hear about your adventures and ambitions.
 I love the excitement and nervousness that come with the transition to “official” adulthood.
-And, photographing the beauty of authentic humans is my thing.
+And, of course, photographing the beauty of authentic humans is my thing.
 I’m also willing to bet that you share my frustrations with my old job!

-Full Senior Photo Sessions
+Vermont Senior Photo Sessions